This guide was written for a few different people:

 If improving customer service is about both, the team needs to realize that these performance indicators may be at odds with each other.
-Driving toward first call resolution may increase the time spent on that call, which may increase customer wait times if the staffing levels are not addressed as part of the improvement initiative.
-Reducing time in queue may only be achieved if agents hurry through the initial call and promise a callback with the requested information or resolution.
+Driving toward the first-call resolution may increase the time spent on that call, which may increase customer wait times if the staffing levels are not addressed as part of the improvement initiative.
+Reducing time in the queue may only be achieved if agents hurry through the initial call and promise a callback with the requested information or resolution.

 The effort to improve processes or the quality of process outcomes must always start with agreement on the goals.
 Process teams may start with a mandate to improve quality or timeliness or accuracy but the goals must be stated very crisply with an actual target metric that can be measured and tracked.

 Quality: Reduce the product defects to 1 defective finished assembly per 1,000 produced.

 Timeliness: Close all financial periods within 5 days of month-end.